cdl-geneseo/instructional-modes/docs/index.md

 In proposing to schedule a course in any mode, a dean or department chair must consider whether the resulting array of options for learners serves their best interest; the Office of the Provost will do the same in deciding whether to include a specific course in the schedule.
 In particular, given Geneseo's identity as a primarily residential college, deans, department chairs, and the provost's office must consider whether a given semester's course schedule offers adequate opportunity to learners for F2F instruction.

 Deans, department chairs, and the provost's office must also consider other factors: the impact of a faculty member's individual schedule on that faculty member's campus presence, for example, or the amount of time typically required to teach an online course successfully.
-A faculty member's combination of instructional modes---either in a given term or across terms---should not be such as to endanger the college's reliance on close working relationships, whether among colleagues or between faculty and learners.
+A faculty member's combination of instructional modes&mdash;either in a given term or across terms&mdash;should not be such as to endanger the college's reliance on close working relationships, whether among colleagues or between faculty and learners.

 No one formula for distributing faculty's teaching responsibilities across different instructional modes, or for distributing a school or department's offerings across modes, will be appropriate for the entire college.
 Schools and departments are encouraged to develop their own distribution plans in consultation with the Office of the Provost.
 These plans need not bind schools and departments rigidly as they develop their schedules from semester to semester, but they will aid in arriving quickly each semester at a slate of offerings that works well for schools, departments, and faculty while also serving the needs of learners.
 In general, no more than 50% of a faculty member's load in any given semester should be online.